 - Home survey disputes

-What happens if a property chain breaks down?
+What happens if a property chain collapses?

 Buying or selling a property can be extremely stressful without a chain break.
 Factor in a broken chain and some individuals begin questioning their sanity and find the set back demoralising.